-Solutions in Plastic Surgery
+Applications in Plastic Surgery

 Providing Protective Barriers and Environments that Support the Healing Cascade

-There are many risk-factors to healing such as patient co-morbidities and complex defects.1 MIMEDX offers an array of advanced placental-based allografts that may be used in a variety of surgical applications to provide valuable benefits in patient care.
+There are many risk-factors to healing such as patient co-morbidities and complex defects.1 MIMEDX offers an array of advanced placental allografts that may be used in a variety of surgical applications to provide valuable benefits in patient care.

-Product Advantages: AMNIOEFFECT, AMNIOFIX, and AMNIOCORD
+Product Advantages: AMNIOEFFECT®, AMNIOFIX®, and AMNIOCORD®

 • Provide a protective barrier and environment that supports the healing cascade